couchbase/cbft/IDEAS.md

 A Feed is an interface that will have different implementations (TAPFeed, DCPFeed, TestFeed, etc).
 A Feed is responsible for connecting to a data source (and reconnecting as necessary).
-A Feed pumps updates from its data source into one or more PIndexes.
-A TestFeed, for example, can send a whole series of interesting updates to PIndexes for testing difficult scenarios.
+A Feed pumps updates from its data source into a logical destination (or Dest).
+A backend for a Dest can be a PIndex.
+A TestFeed, for example, can send a whole series of interesting updates to Dests/PIndexes for testing difficult scenarios.
 Of note, a PIndex doesn't know about Feeds, so that any code (like test code) might be driving updates to a PIndex's API.
-During scenarios to flapping or wobbly data sources, it's the responsibility of the different Feed implementations to implement reconnection backoff strategies.
+During scenarios of flapping or wobbly data sources, it's the responsibility of the different Feed implementations to implement reconnection backoff strategies.

 A Manager has a collection of PIndexes and Feeds and manages the hook-ups between them.
 A Manager singleton will be that single